fraxken/ebook_nodejs/en/chapters/11-monitoring/1-introduction.md

 ## Introduction

-> ⚠️ The monitoring section is not yet very complete.
-Expect a multi-page improvement in the coming months.

 As a developer, it is important to know how to identify the metrics and practices that will allow us to reflect and build monitoring for our applications (web or desktop). **We will mainly talk about APM here**.

 Some modern frameworks like fastify already have [packages](https://www.npmjs.com/package/fastify-metrics) to export metrics (promeheus format).